Source Water Protection

 Q: Can a public water supplier submit more that one application for the same category of grant at a time?

-A: The MDH will only score the first grant application that it receives.
+A: The MDH will score only the first grant application that it receives.

 Q: Can I send my application now, before I see an official announcement about the grant program?